Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Motivation

 \subsection{Logic inconsistency of reasoning chain reconstruction in language space}

-A common idea for reusing existing reasoning chains is to recombine reasoning steps directly in natural language space.
-Suppose we have many textual reasoning chains in a cache.
-When going through a textual reasoning chain, we may want to branch at some point to extend it with a new plausible continuation.
-A straightforward approach is to compute the similarity between the current textual reasoning step and candidate textual reasoning steps using a language model (e.g., sentence-transformers/all-MiniLM-L6-v2).
-If the similarity between two textual reasoning steps exceeds a threshold, we link them to form a new reasoning chain.
+A natural way to reuse cached reasoning chains is to recombine their steps directly in language space, that is, as natural-language text.
+Suppose the cache holds many textual reasoning chains.
+While following one chain, we may want to branch at some step and continue it with a plausible step drawn from another chain (as shown in Figure~\ref{fig:pipeline}).
+A simple way to find such a step is to embed the current step and the candidate steps with a language model (e.g., \texttt{sentence-transformers/all-MiniLM-L6-v2}) and link two steps whenever their similarity exceeds a threshold, forming a new chain.

-However, this language-based way of recombining reasoning steps has an important limitation: even if the text is fluent, the underlying logic may be incorrect.
-As shown in the example in Box, the third step contains a holiday-related shopping trip on November 2nd, even though there are no upcoming holidays.
-The distance is calculated from the workplace.
-However, the person was previously at home, and it is a weekend, so they should not be at work.
-This indicates that the reasoning steps are logically inconsistent.
+However, recombining steps this way has a key limitation: the text can read fluently while the underlying logic is wrong.
+Box~\ref{box:bad-example} shows such a case.
+The third step describes shopping for an \emph{upcoming holiday} on November 2nd, although no holiday falls near that date.
+It also measures the shopping distance from the person's \emph{workplace}, yet the previous step left her at home and the day is a weekend, so she would not be at work.
+The recombined steps are therefore logically inconsistent.